Five days of flowers, sevillanas and free entry

 The structure

 Each cross is a wooden frame roughly three metres (about ten feet) high.
 That's the common starting point across all the neighbourhood associations.
-What goes on top of it — and around it — is where every group makes its own decisions.
+What goes on top of it, and around it, is where every group makes its own decisions.
 The crosses are installed in courtyards, plazas, and streets.
 Some stand alone; others are part of a wider decorated space, with tables, lighting, and a bar set up alongside.

 The decoration

-Carnations and geraniums are the main materials — in red, white, green, or yellow, depending on the association's design choices.
+Carnations and geraniums are the main materials, in red, white, green, or yellow, depending on the association's design choices.
 Foliage provides structure and depth.
 Manila shawls (mantones), multicoloured throws, and candles add texture and light.

 The competition

 The official Popular Contest of May Crosses is organised by the Ayuntamiento de Córdoba each year.
 Neighbourhood associations (peñas) register their cross and are judged on decoration quality, creativity, and overall presentation.
-The bars, tapas, and entertainment that accompany each cross are not judged — but they're part of what makes the festival worth visiting.
+Prizes typically run to €2,000 for first place in aesthetics, €1,260 for second, €980 for third, and a €700 participation prize for every cross that enters.
+The bars, tapas, and entertainment that accompany each cross are not judged, but they're part of what makes the festival worth visiting.

 Best neighbourhoods to visit